Hondarer/vscode-debug-params/README.md

 #### Arguments

 When `args` key exists in `.debug-params.json`, it **replaces** launch.json's arguments.
 If `args` key is absent, launch.json's arguments are preserved.
 Use empty array `[]` to clear arguments.

+#### Program Path

+When `program` key exists in `.debug-params.json`, it **replaces** launch.json's program path.
+If `program` key is absent, launch.json's program is preserved.
+Empty string values are ignored and the original program is maintained.

+The program path supports variable expansion including `${shell:}` for dynamic command execution.

 ### Platform-Specific Settings